Pahheb/chinese-bluetooth-lady/README.md

 sudo apt install libsox-fmt-mp3 bluetoothctl
 ```
 > [!NOTE]
-> Other distributions, such as Arch and Fedora are not yet officially supported
+> Other distributions, such as Arch and Fedora are not yet officially supported.

 ## Installation